AppleInsider may earn an affiliate commission on purchases made through links on our site.

 Cook's non-zero-sum game means he doesn't think you have to lose money for him to gain it.
 Instead, Apple believes, with some evidence, that it's able to help us all.
 "Especially in times like this, we are focused on growing the pie," he continued, "making sure our success isn't just our success and everything we make, build or do is geared toward creating opportunities for others."

-Something like 24 hours before he said that during the call that revealed Apple had earned a record-breaking $59.7 billion in its latest quarter, Tim Cook was talking up this business of helping other firms.
-And he was doing so while playing down the company's success.
+Something like 24 hours before he said that during the call that revealed Apple had earned a record-breaking $59.7 billion in its latest quarter, Tim Cook had been talking up this business of helping other firms.
+And he was doing so while simultaneously, and unusually, playing down the company's success.

 Speaking while wearing the kind of suit that made you suddenly realize you've never seen the man with a tie before, he addressed the US House of Judiciary and its session concerning antitrust allegations.
 The House had the power to bring Cook plus Amazon's Jeff Bezos, Facebook's Mark Zuckerberg, and Google's Sundar Pichai to task.

-It didn't bother to do it.
+It didn't bother to do it, though.
 All four big tech CEOs gave their hyper-rehearsed bland and reassuring answers, but it hardly mattered because the House wasn't interested.